mmozeiko/rpi/gles2_drm/README.md

 The libraries need to be placed in same folder as main executable.
 Then there will be no need to set LD_LIBRARY_PATH.

 Make sure you load open-source vc4 OpenGL driver on your Raspberry Pi.
-Check `/boot/config.txt` file, it should have `dtoverlay=vc4-fkms-v3d` line.
+On Raspbian or Arch Linux ARM check `/boot/config.txt` file, on Ubuntu check `/boot/firmware/config.txt`, it should have `dtoverlay=vc4-fkms-v3d` line.
 This is not needed for 64-bit Arch Linux ARM, it loads vc4 driver automatically.

+For Ubuntu you'll need skip u-boot bootloader because it does not load extra overlay for vc4.
+Edit `/boot/firmware/config.txt` and change `kernel` line to `kernel=vmlinuz`.
+Then comment out `device_tree_address` line - add `#` comment in front of it.
+Now copy overlay folder to boot partition:

+    sudo cp -r /lib/firmware/`uname -r`/device-tree/overlays /boot/firmware/

+More information [here][ubuntu_bootloader].

 # Building & running